cirocosta/docs-tap/scc/building-from-source.md

 ```

 Ultimately, it's also possible to override the default secret name directly in
-the Workload by leveraging the `gitops_ssh_secret` parameter.
-Using the Tanzu
+the Workload by leveraging the `gitops_ssh_secret` parameter, regardless of how
-CLI, that can be done with the `--param` flag.
+TAP has been installed.
+Using the Tanzu CLI, that can be done with the
+`--param` flag.
 For instance:

 ```bash
 tanzu apps workload create tanzu-java-web-app \